ditus-software/string-util/README.md

 [![contributor covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE-OF-CONDUCT.md)

-A simple JavaScript library that adds extension methods onto the string type in JavaScript.
+A simple JavaScript library that adds extension methods onto the string type in JavaScript and also provides a utility class with additional static methods for working with strings.
 The methods are fully documented and unit tested.

 ## Roadmap